Stocks rally on Wall Street as technology giants rebound

 The Commerce Department on Thursday reported that the U.S. economy shrank last quarter for the first time since the pandemic recession struck two years ago.
 But the report showed that consumers and businesses kept spending, despite rising inflation, in a sign of underlying resilience.

 Consumer spending is being closely watched as a gauge for the broader economy, as everything from food to clothing and gas becomes more expensive.
-Internet retail giant Amazon will report its results later Thursday, giving Wall Street another measure of how retailers and consumers are reacting to higher prices.
-Investors will also get another update on spending Friday when the Commerce Department releases its personal income and spending report for March.
+Investors will get another update on spending Friday when the Commerce Department releases its personal income and spending report for March.

 Veiga reported from Los Angeles.